LcDelPrete/VideoGameSales-Analysis/README.md

 # VideoGame Sales Analysis
-This is my first data science project.
+This is my first data science project, therefore I'm open to criticism and tips!